drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

-natural extension would be to apply these techniques to modeling the brain activity of native listeners of a variety of languages (to explore the representation of lexical tone, voice quality contrasts, ejective and implosive consonants, etc., and to characterize any differences in representation that emerge across different languages).
+natural extension would be to apply these techniques to modeling the brain activity of native listeners of a variety of languages (to explore the representation of lexical tone, voice quality contrasts, ejective and implosive consonants, etc., and to characterise any differences in representation that emerge across different languages).
 Finally, a true test of *abstract* phonological representation should at least account for patterns of allophony (e.g., the differing pronunciations of \ipa{/t/} in different positions in a